TLDR

 How long does Blackbaud implementation take?

 Blackbaud implementations for mid-market nonprofits typically take 3-6 months and require a certified implementation partner.
-GrantPipe is self-serve and designed to be operational within a week.
+GrantPipe is easy to run and designed to be operational within a week.

 Frequently asked